DFHack/dfhack/docs/builtins/type.rst

 type
 ====

-Tags: system
+Tags: :dfhack-tag:`system`
 :dfhack-keybind:`type`

-:index:`Describes how a command is implemented.
+:index:`Describe how a command is implemented.
-<type; Describes how a command is implemented.>` DFHack commands can be provided
+<type; Describe how a command is implemented.>` DFHack commands can be provided
 by plugins, scripts, or by the core library itself.
 The ``type`` command can tell you which is the source of a particular command.